codgersanya/externaleutrancellfdd/readme.txt

 #*************************************#
 #                                     #
-#    externaleutrancellfdd.mos        #
+#       externaleutrancellfdd         #
 #              readme                 #
 #                                     #
 #*************************************#

 Externaleutrancellfdd.mos adds all missing cells of all wanted neighbor nodes -as externaleutrancells and adds X2-interfaces too.
-The script checks the existence of all relevant MOs and adds them on both sides if missed.
+The script checks the existence of all relevant MOs and adds them on both sides if missing.
 The only input needed is the list of the wanted X2-relation(s), like:

 69012BB2-69014BB2